thomas-lehmann-private/Invoke-Tasks/README.md

 # Invoke-Tasks
 Powershell based task processing.
-You do not require an other module.
+You do not require another module.

 ## Quickstart